samarthbillore121/learning-javaScript/README.md

 # learning-javaScript
 todos drag

-Have created a Todo app by using vanila JavaScript to learn the basic concepts of JavaScript, how to create elements dynamically using it and editing some of its features.
+Have created a Todo app by using vanila JavaScript to learn the basic concepts of JavaScript, how to create elements dynamically using vanilla JavaScript.
+How to edit changes, making a modal, using drag events, persist the state in the webApp.